Houwenda/arSecondGate/README.md

 # arSecondGate
-diplay  Second g=Gate of NUST in web browser based on ar.js
+diplay  Second Gate of NUST in web browser based on ar.js